TRAINING DIASPORA AFRICA

 This course will take place over 3 intensive 10-week training modules between 2022 and 2024.

-Now we are getting ready for the next two modules:
+Now we are getting ready for the 3rd and final module.

 HOW TO APPLY?

-Send a CV, 1 portrait photo, 1 minute video link (Youtube/Instagram), a letter or video of motivation that answers the following question: As a black artist, African or descendant of Africa, where do you stand in the panorama of the contemporary scene / performing arts and what brings you to apply for this training?
+Send a CV or BIO, 1 portrait photo, 1 minute video link (Youtube/Instagram) to your movement practice and another 1 minute video of a work you have created or performed in, a video of motivation that answers the following question: As a black artist, African or descendant of Africa, where do you stand in the panorama of the contemporary scene / performing arts and what brings you to apply for this training?

 PARTNERS